baldwin323/Smodal/README.md

 11. **Modularity**: By segregating functionalities into reusable apps/modules, we abide by the DRY principles, thereby boosting code maintainability for future enhancements.

+12. **Integration with Pactflow and SwaggerHub**: We have integrated Pactflow for managing, sharing, testing and verifying APIs contracts and SwaggerHub for designing, building, documenting and consuming RESTful APIs.
+This enhances collaboration and coordination between development and operation teams, leading to more efficient application development and maintenance process.

 Getting started with the modal.tokai application is simple and smooth.
-Our quickstart guides and tutorials are designed to guide you effortlessly through the process:
+See our quickstart guides and tutorials that guide you effortlessly through the process:

-// Include Guides and Tutorials Here
+(Include Guides and Tutorials Here)

 ## Need Support?